AyalewGM/BahreHasab/README.md

 # Bahre Hasab

 This project calculates various Ethiopian calendar dates and religious observances based on the Ethiopian year input.
-The calculations are based on traditional Ethiopian calendar rules and mathematical notations.
+The calculations are based on traditional Ethiopian calendar rules and mathematica[...]

 ## Table of Contents